 Get to know our growing team of professional music teachers, which will give you an insight into the high standards we deploy throughout our classes and workshops.
-All of our teachers are CRB cleared.
-Ana-Paola Ortiz
+All of our teachers are DBS cleared.

 (Acoustic and Electric Guitar)